lowlevelpabi/PL-System/README.md

 - [x] Removed some unnecessary item/s in data grid
 - [x] Code functionalities alignment with the new feature
 - [x] Fixed code where computation of total cost is incorrect
+- [x] Fixed bug in 'Return to merchant' button where it popping up two message box

 ### Assets